Heigvd/Wegas/wegas-runtime/readme.md

 Run `./run` to start wegas.

 #### Java 11
 Wegas is designed to run on Java 11.
-If your default JVM is <> 11, you must provide the path to a JVM 11 using the -j option.
+If your default JVM is lower or higher than 11, you must provide the path to a JVM 11 using the -j option.

 #### Options
 Option | Default Value | Description